0ctobyte/popcorn/tools/README.md

 * `tui reg system` Display the system registers in the register window
 * `tui reg next` Display the next register group.
 You can cycle through register groups with this command
 * `tui reg general` Display the general purpose registers

+# OpenOCD/GDB Raspberry Pi 3 Debugging

+Plug in a JTAG USB cable attached to your Raspberry Pi 3 and power it on.

+Run OpenOCD in the tools directory which will automatically use the openocd.cfg script:

+`sudo openocd`

+And then run GDB:

+`aarch64-none-elf-gdb -tui -command=openocd_gdbinit`